-This means that he always has to disclose all his income, even from other countries (so-called source country), in his German tax return.
+This means that all income always has to be disclosed, even income from other countries (so-called source country), in the German tax return.

 Therefore, many countries have closed so-called double taxation agreements.
 As the name already implies, these agreements are intended to avoid double taxation.
 They usually apply to taxes on income (income tax, corporate tax).
 However, some double taxation agreements also exist in the fields of inheritance tax and gift tax.